each/draft-aname/draft-ietf-dnsop-aname.md

 There are two straightforward ways to get an RRset's original TTL:

-  * by directly querying an authotitative server;
+  * by directly querying an authoritative server;

   * using the original TTL field from the RRset's RRGIG record(s).